SeanOverton/signals-game/README.md

 - Organise code better, particularly around nodes.
 Make this a more generic object.
 Done
 - passengers also, done
 - Finish: passengers and empty nodes first, with UI, done
+- Main menu, done
-- More art assets for more nodes, generally update UI
+- More art assets for more nodes, generally update UI. more passegers
-- Main menu

 - Then:
+- refactor nodes to be more extensible, use object
 - Implement story
+- refactor ship
 - Implement shop, and other node types
 - Implement ship upgrades (more effects on the situations)
 - Implement collections, runs etc.